Headshot photo of Christopher Reigeluth, Ph.D.

 Christopher Reigeluth, Ph.D.

-• Assistant Professor of Psychiatry, Division of Child and Adolescent Psychiatry, School of Medicine
+• Associate Professor of Psychiatry, Division of Child and Adolescent Psychiatry, School of Medicine

-• Assistant Professor of Clinical Psychology Doctoral Program, School of Medicine
+• Associate Professor of Clinical Psychology Doctoral Program, School of Medicine

 Biography

-Dr. Reigeluth is an assistant professor and psychologist in the Division of Child and Adolescent Psychiatry.
+Dr. Reigeluth is an associate professor and psychologist in the Division of Child and Adolescent Psychiatry.
 He is passionate about providing evidence based therapy to kids and teens.
 His clinical areas of specialization include trauma, anxiety, mood disorders, and externalizing presentations.
 In addition to individual therapy, Dr. Reigeluth provides group, family, and parent-focused interventions.
-His primary orientation is Acceptance and Commitment Therapy, and he also uses the Child and Family Traumatic Stress Intervention, Trauma-Focused Cognitive Behavior Therapy, Exposure and Response Prevention, and Collaborative Problem Solving.
+His primary orientation is Acceptance and Commitment Therapy (ACT).
+He also uses Trauma-Focused Cognitive Behavior Therapy, Exposure and Response Prevention, Supportive Parenting for Anxious Childhood Emotions, and Collaborative Problem Solving.

-In addition to clinical work, Dr. Reigeluth supports the training and supervision of medical student fellows and clinical psychology doctoral students.
+In addition to clinical work, Dr. Reigeluth teaches and supports the training and supervision of child and adolescent psychiatry fellows and clinical psychology doctoral students.

 Dr. Reigeluth is a member of the American Psychological Association.
 He is on the editorial board for Psychology of Men and Masculinities, and chairs the APA Division 51 Task Force on Boys in School.
 Other professional memberships include the Society of Clinical Child and Adolescent Psychology (Division 53) and the Association for Contextual Behavioral Science.
 He served on the working group on boys and men’s suicide prevention guidelines for the Oregon Health Authority.